 For years, it has been widely believed that facial ageing is caused solely by excess skin.
 For this reason, many people have focused on skin-tightening procedures to help them banish the signs of ageing.
 However, there is more to facial ageing than sagging skin, and they too need to be addressed if you want to fix the problem.

 Over time, the tissues within the face loosen and sag, while the volume of the skin also decreases.
 Newer facelift techniques address these issues, resulting in a natural appearance.

-Myth #2: You will get the same results from Botox and fillers
+Myth #2: You will get the same results from anti-wrinkle injections and fillers

 So, if you want long-lasting results, undergoing a facelift is the best option.